exoplanet-dev/exoplanet/docs/tutorials/data-and-models.md

 ## Combining datasets

-Since `exoplanet` is built on top of `PyMC3`, it has the capacity to support essentially arbitrariliy complicated models.
+Since `exoplanet` is built on top of `PyMC`, it has the capacity to support essentially arbitrariliy complicated models.
 This means that you can share parameters or fit multiple datasets however you want.
 We won't go into too many details about this here, but you can see some examples on the [Case Studies](https://gallery.exoplanet.codes) of joint transit/radial velocity fits, or inferences based on datasets from multiple instruments.